 Basis of Presentation - Government-Wide Financial Statements: The Statement of Net Position and the Statement of Activities displays information about the reporting government as a whole.
-Fiduciary funds are not included in the government-wide financial statements.
-Fiduciary funds are reported only in the Statement of Fiduciary Net Position at the fund financial statement level.

 The Statement of Net Position and the Statement of Activities are prepared using the economic resources measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
 Revenues, expenses, gains, losses, assets and liabilities resulting from nonexchange transactions are recognized in accordance with the requirements of Governmental Accounting Standards Board Cod.
 Sec.
 N50.118-.121.